symfony/symfony-docs/components/lock.rst

 ~~~~~~~~~~~~~

 The CombinedStore synchronize several ``Stores`` together.
 When it's used to
-acquired a Lock, it forward the call to the managed ``Stores``, and regarding the
+acquired a Lock, it forwards the call to the managed ``Stores``, and regarding
-result, uses a quorum to decide whether or not the lock is acquired.
+the result, uses a quorum to decide whether or not the lock is acquired.

 .. note::

-    This ``Store`` is usefull for High availability application.
+    This ``Store`` is useful for High availability application.
 You can provide
     several Redis Server, and use theses server to manage the Lock.
 A
-    MajorityQuorum is enougth to safely acquire a lock while it allow some Redis
+    MajorityQuorum is enough to safely acquire a lock while it allow some Redis
     server failure.

 .. code-block:: php